 You’re not only eligible for benefits if you contract COVID-19 yourself, but also if you’re forced to work reduced hours to care for a family member or relative that has the coronavirus.
 It even offers benefits to parents who are forced to stop working to care for their children whose school or daycare shut down.

-Through the bill, the federal government is offering up to $600 per week for up to four months to eligible employees, on top of any state benefits you qualify for.
+Through the bill, the federal government is offering up to $600 per week of unemployment insurance for up to four months to eligible employees, on top of any state benefits you qualify for.

 Speaking of state benefits, the CARES Act also gives states the option to extend unemployment benefits to independent contractors and other workers who normally don’t qualify.
 For example, California introduced the Pandemic Unemployment Assistance (PUA) Program, which allows freelancers, independent contractors and self-employed individuals to qualify for benefits.